Online Medical Assistant Programs

 TOP ONLINE MEDICAL ASSISTANT SCHOOLS

-According to the Bureau of Labor Statistics, the largest share of institutions with Medical Assistant programs are Public, 2-year institutions.
-Those schools awarded 77,811 degrees to students.
-The majority (99.9 percent) of these were associate’s degrees.
+According to the data, the largest share of schools with MA programs are public, 2 year schools (404 total).
+Those schools awarded 69,620 degrees to students.
+The majority of these were associate’s degrees.
 Not all of these awards were online medical assistant programs.

 |San Joaquin Valley College Visalia||1,177||$43,990*|